-Trump silent on anxiously-awaited Mueller investigation report, lawmakers urge quick release
+Main findings of Mueller report will not be released Saturday: U.S. official

 U.S. intelligence agencies have concluded that Moscow meddled in the election with a campaign of email hacking and online propaganda aimed at sowing discord in the United States, hurting Democratic candidate Hillary Clinton and helping Trump.

-Reporting by Sarah N. Lynch in WASHINGTON and Roberta Rampton in WEST PALM BEACH, Florida; Additional reporting by Eric Beech, Makini Brice, Karen Freifeld, Susan Cornwell, Steve Holland, Richard Cowan, Pete Schroeder in Washington, Nathan Layne in New York; Writing by Will Dunham and Grant McCool; Editing by Sandra Maler and Daniel Wallis
+Reporting by Andy Sullivan and Sarah N. Lynch in WASHINGTON and Roberta Rampton in WEST PALM BEACH, Florida; Additional reporting by Eric Beech, Makini Brice, Karen Freifeld, Susan Cornwell, Steve Holland, Richard Cowan, Pete Schroeder in Washington, Nathan Layne in New York; Writing by Will Dunham and Grant McCool; Editing by Sandra Maler and Daniel Wallis